University of Bologna

 Curriculum Overview (360 ECTS)

-Focus: Fundamentals of medical sciences, cellular pathology, organ function, and basic research methods.
+Focus: Fundamentals of medical sciences, organ function, and basic research methods.

-Semester 10 (Typical): Medical Oncology, Psychiatry, Legal Medicine, Emergency Medicine, Community Medicine
+Semester 10 (Typical): Medical Oncology, Psychiatry, Emergency & Community Medicine

 Life in Bologna & Student Support